sim6/isardvdi-docs/docs/admin/multitenant.md

 # Introduction

-Multi-tenant IsardVDI installation allows for multiple organizations/companies to share the same IsardVDI installation.
+Multitenancy IsardVDI installation allows for multiple organizations/companies to share the same IsardVDI installation.
 This is, the same infrastructure now can be *split* by *limits* into a shared infrastructure, where *managers* in that organization can administer everything within the defined limits.

 ![](../images/admin/mt_description.png)